Renewable Energy Grants

 The UK has committed to meeting some extremely challenging renewable energy targets by 2020 and as such has introduced a number of initiatives to encourage the adoption of renewables.
 Solar grants have already been successfully introduced by way of the Feed-in-Tariff which has seen a huge rise in the number of properties photovoltaic (solar PV) systems.

-Heat Pump grants have also been introduced by way of the Renewable Heat Incentive (RHI) for domestic users which is due to launch by Easter 2014 and will provide much larger Heat Pump grants more in line with the solar grants provided by the Feed-in-Tariff.
+Heat Pump grants have also been introduced by way of the Renewable Heat Incentive (RHI) for domestic users which launched in Aprilr 2014 and will provide much larger Heat Pump grants more in line with the solar grants provided by the Feed-in-Tariff.

 Renewable energy grants - the Renewable Heat Incentive (RHI)

-The Renewable Heat Incentive (RHI) is a scheme which will be administered by the energy regulator Ofgem and is designed to provide long term support for a range of renewable energy products including ground source heat pumps and air source heat pumps.
+The Renewable Heat Incentive (RHI) is a scheme which is administered by the energy regulator Ofgem and is designed to provide long term support for a range of renewable energy products including ground source heat pumps and air source heat pumps.

 Renewable energy grants - the Feed-in-Tariff